lermana/nyc_dob_analysis/report.md

 - [data](#figure-17-data)
 ![ ](figures/violation_spikes.png  "dob_violation_counts")

-We grouped (non-ECB) DoB violations by issued year and monthfrom 2000 to 2019 to allow us to understand the trend in the issuance of these violations over the years.
+We grouped (non-ECB) DoB violations by issued year and month from 2000 to 2019 to allow us to understand the trend in the issuance of these violations over the years.

 As has already been mentioned, the periodic spikes probably coincide with auto-generated violations that are issued from time to time.
 That doesn't mean that this chart didn't look surprising to us!
 Something like yearly autocorrelation (as we saw [above](#figure-2)) was to be expected - but clusters around the same calendar month each year, that was surprising.